AutomateThePlanet/Bellatrix-Documentation/docs/api-automation/api-automation.md

 Speed up by predefined project templates, better API discoverability and go ready-to-go solution.
 Support advanced test case scenario like authentication strategies and retry failed requests.

 ### Assertions ###
-Bellatrix provide you many convenient assertion methods on top of RestSharp with BDD logging and extensibility hooks support. [**Learn more**](/assertions.md).
+BELLATRIX gives you many convenient assertion methods on top of RestSharp with BDD logging and extensibility hooks support. [**Learn more**](/assertions.md).

 ### Static Analysis ###
 Set of rules and guidelines for the formatting of source code. [**Learn more**](/static-analysis.md).